MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityCharacteristic.md

 # Water quality characteristic in Sustainability water (WaterQualityCharacteristic)

-Describes the property being evaluated during the analysis of the water sample collected
+Describes the property being evaluated during the analysis of the water sample collected.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/SustainabilityWater/WaterQualityCharacteristic.cdm.json" target="_blank">GitHub</a>.